-Blood is a fluid connective tissue which plays is a crucial component of the circulatory system.
-In a healthy person, approximately 5 liters (12 pints) of blood circulates.
+Blood is a fluid connective tissue and the most crucial component of the circulatory system.
+In a healthy person, approximately 5 liters (12 pints) of blood circulates throughout their body.
 In this article, blood groups and their types are explained in detail.

-Blood consists of erythrocytes, leukocytes, platelets suspended in plasma along with the millions of different molecules with its specified functions.
-Visit composition of blood to know more about the main components which make up the blood.
-Even though the fundamental and formed elements are same for all blood types, it differs from person to person.
-There are more than 40 blood groups but all of them are not clinically significant.
-The discovery of the ABO blood group created great excitement as until then all blood had been assumed to be the same.
+Even though components of blood are same for all humans, there are various blood types.
+In fact, there are more than 40 blood groups but all of them are not clinically significant.
+The discovery of the ABO blood group created great excitement as until then, all blood had been assumed to be the same.

 Blood Group System